EndPointCorp/end-point-blog/2014/04/23/dictionary-comprehensions-in-python.html.md

 List comprehensions are much simpler way of creating lists.
 This is one feature which is rather widely used and I saw this in many examples and source of many libraries.

 Imagine you have a function which returns a list of data.
 A good example of this is xrange(start, end) function which returns all numbers within the range [start, end), so it excludes the end.
-This is a generator, so it doesn't return all numbers at once, but you need to call this function many times, and each time it returns the next number.
+This is a generator, so it doesn’t return all numbers at once, but you need to call this function many times, and each time it returns the next number.

 Getting all numbers from range [1, 10] using this function can be done like this: